 Don’t get me wrong, there are some completely legitimate programs by writers who have real experience.
 However, there are also many scams that make promises they can’t necessarily keep.
 Before you pay for a freelance writing resource, research it.
 Do an internet search on the product and the company or person selling it.
 Look for outside reviews before making a purchasing decision.
 Keep a healthy dose of skepticism.
 It'll keep you from wasting good money on a dud product.

-Have you ever fell for any of these (or another) writing scam?
+Have you ever fallen for any of these (or other) writing scams?